 Now, once it's ready, give it a taste, and adjust the seasonings if you want.
 Then, serve immediately!

-How to Store and Reheat White Country Gravy
+How To Store and Reheat This White Country Gravy

-So, this recipe for white gravy makes enough for 1 ½ cups.
-However, for extra batches, you can, of course, double or triple the recipe.
+So, this recipe for white gravy makes 1 ½ cups.
+However, you can, of course, double or triple the recipe for extra batches.

 Then, to store your white gravy, let it cool to room temperature and transfer it to an airtight container.
 It will stay good for about 3-4 days in the refrigerator.